-The aim of the PhD is to examine the ways in which truth is created, presented and perceived with a specific focus on data and performance.
+The aim of the PhD is to examine the ways in which truth is created, presented and perceived.
 The PhD is in collaboration with the Royal Exchange Theatre and will look at the way audiences and practitioners convey and understand truth and what is believable.
-The PhD will apply this to the recent increases in addressing ‘fake news’ with an examination of fake news and the misuse of data and ‘facts’ about migration in the EU referendum.
+The PhD will explore the representations of migration and citizenship in popular culture and the influences on people’s formation of attitudes towards immigration.

 Key research questions include: